dmachard/extensiveautomation-server/README.md

 ### About Web Client

 The web client is optional because you can do everything from the REST API of the server.
+But on some cases, it's more user friendly to use the web interface to manage:
+- users
+- projects
+- variables
+- and more...

-But on some cases, it's more user friendly to use the web interface.
-First you must install the web interface as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).
+If you want, follow the web interface install guide as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).

 ### Schedule a job